Laura Ebke: Party change

 Following the 2016 legislative session, governor Pete Ricketts addressed a state Republican convention, criticizing several Republican state legislators for failing to support his position on various issues, and calling for the election of more "platform Republicans" to the legislature.
 Ebke was one of thirteen legislators who signed a letter criticizing Ricketts for conduct that they described as placing partisanship ahead of principle.
 Shortly thereafter, Ebke changed her registration from the Republican to the Libertarian Party.
 She was thought to be the first Libertarian member of the Nebraska legislature.

 2018 election

 In 2017, Al Riskowski, a registered Republican and the former director of the conservative organization Nebraska Family Alliance announced that he had secured Ricketts's endorsement in a bid for the 32nd District seat in 2018.

 In the primary election, Riskowski came in third with 23 percent of the vote, Ebke won 33 percent, and farmer Tom Brandt won 44 percent.
 Brandt and Ebke advanced to the general election.

 Ebke lost her bid for re-election to Brandt, receiving 43.68% of the votes to Brandt's 56.32%, in the general election held on November 6, 2018.

+2024 United States presidential election

+After joining the party earlier in the year, Laura Ebke was nominated on a presidential ticket in September 2024 by the Liberal Party USA as their 2024 United States presidential candidate, with their party chairwoman Trisha Butler also nominated as her running mate.
+She had ballot access in New Mexico, as well as automatic write-in status in nine states.